 —If you were on your deathbed, and were in incredible agony, and someone told you they could go ahead and get it over with, would you say, “Yes!
 Kill me!”?

 The next day the sun came up grey and wet, but when it went down it turned red again for a minute, below the grey clouds.
 It painted fire across the sky, the crickets started chirping, life as normal.
 The two remaining dogs played a little, still pups.
 Lightning bugs started dancing in the half-dark.
-The river kept its calm rolling sound, the indubitable force of gravity, the cycle of life.
+The river kept its calm rolling sound, the indubitable force of gravity.